lifecompartmentalized/lifecompartmentalized.github.io/drafts/comments.md

 # Amnesia

+, so the scariest thing might be I find myself hiding under the blanets of my bed when I thought I was in my kitchen.

 How does one know if the way they experience the world is _normal_?
 It never even occurred to me that aspects my experience could be considered disordered until recently.
 Now that I'm aware, so much of my life makes sense.

 The way I experience amnesia seems to be more nuanced than what I have described here thus far, but I haven't formulated the words to fully describe these experiences yet.